thisiserico/preferences/code-semantics/test-doubles/README.md

 ```

 Each of the stubs prepares a `Space` that, starting with the basic one that would be used for the happy path,
 decorates it in a way to make the particular scenario fail.
-This could be simplified using a builder pattern or a
+This could be simplified using the
-mother approach, but let's leave that for another episode.
-It's worth mentioning that more complex scenarios might
+[builder or mother patterns][builder-mother], but let's leave that for another episode.
-end up preparing more than one double.
+It's worth mentioning that more complex scenarios might end up preparing more than one double.
 But the same behaviour can be achieved by using the same patterns and principles.

 Our tests are now failing, as our production code is still using the old `fetchSpaceWithID` method.
 Let's get rid of that outdated method and use our store instead: